Johnr24/turbosort/README.md

 This history persists between program runs, allowing you to see a complete record of all file operations.

+### File Transfer Tracking

+Once a file has been processed and copied to its destination, TurboSort will remember this and not process it again, even if:

+- The destination file is deleted
+- TurboSort is restarted
+- The `.turbosort` file is modified

+This prevents unnecessary file transfers and ensures efficient operation.
+TurboSort uses the source file path and size to determine if a file has already been processed.

+If the source file changes (detected by a change in file size), TurboSort will transfer it again.
+You can clear the history file to force TurboSort to re-process all files.

 ## Year Prefix Feature

 TurboSort supports an optional feature to extract years from the `.turbosort` path and use them as prefixes in the destination structure.